 10 Matt 5:13-16, 16:17-19; Mk 1:14-15, 12:28-34; Luk 17:20-21, 22:28-30; Jn 3:1-3; Act 1:6-8; Rom 8:18-25; 1 Cor 5:3-5; Gal 5:16-26, 6:9-10; Eph 2:18-22; Col 1:13-14; 2 Tim 4:18; 2 Thess 2:9-12; Heb 10:32-39

 We believe that all of God’s new covenant people make up one universal church on the earth that is the true bride of Jesus Christ.
 This universal church is manifest in local churches of which Christ is the only Head; thus each “local church” is, in fact, the church, the household of God, the assembly of the living God, and the pillar and foundation of the truth.
-The church is the body of Christ, and therefore is His primary instrument to continue His ministry on the earth, even in its imperfection.
-The church is distinguished by her Gospel message, her sacred ordinances, her discipline, her great mission, and, above all, by her love for God, and by her members’ love for one another and for the world.
+The church is the body of Christ and therefore is His primary instrument to continue His ministry on the earth, even in its imperfection.
+The church is distinguished by her Gospel message, her sacred ordinances, her discipline, her great mission, and, above all, by her love for God, and by her members’ love for one another and the world.
 And although Christ has called and gifted certain leaders to equip the saints to do the work of the ministry, every Christ-follower is called to be a minister of the Gospel to the world around them.
 Empowered by the Holy Spirit, God’s grace has given His church everything they need to live the life of His perfect kingdom on the earth.
-Yet even God’s people still war with their flesh to realize this hope on a moment-by-moment basis that will not cease to be a struggle until they see Him face-to-face.
+Even still, God’s people still war with their flesh to realize this hope on a moment-by-moment basis that will not cease to be a struggle until they see Him face-to-face.
 Crucially, this Gospel we cherish has both personal and corporate dimensions, neither of which may properly be overlooked.
-Christ Jesus is our peace: He has not only brought about peace with God, but also peace between alienated peoples.
+Christ Jesus is our peace: He has not only brought about peace with God but also peace between alienated peoples.
 His purpose was to create in Himself one new humanity, thus making peace, and in one body to reconcile both Jew and Gentile to God through the cross, by which He put to death their hostility.
 The church serves as a sign of God’s future new world when its members live for the service of one another and their neighbors rather than for self-focus.
-The church is the corporate dwelling place of God’s Spirit, and the continuing witness to God in the world.11
+The church is the corporate dwelling place of God’s Spirit and the continuing witness to God in the world.11

 At Fellowship, we will seek to be the fullest expression of God’s future new world by His grace in how we love not only one another but also anyone who wishes to join our family and walk with Jesus.